Cystic Fibrosis Foundation HQ

 Context Notes

-The CFF funded $254M last year in the US across research, drug development, care, and training.
-Our research funding has doubled over the last six years, and we will continue this momentum.
+The CFF funded $286M last year in the US across research, drug development, care, and training.
+Our research funding has increased significantly by 50% over the last five years.

 Care for our community